 As the pandemic continues with no immediate end in sight, there has been an increased focus on looking at mental health during this unprecedented time.
-Many have lost loved ones and are experiencing bereavement and grief while others are struggling feeling isolated as never before.
-No matter the reason and no matter the situation, mental health is at the forefront for many.
+Many have lost loved ones and are experiencing bereavement and grief while others are struggling with feelings of isolation they never encountered before.
+No matter the reason and no matter the situation, mental health is on a lot of people's minds.

 While some might love the extra time at home, others might feel stifled and isolated in lockdown.
-It’s a mixed bag, and as recent stats show, there is a real push for increased mental health awareness during this time that is not just relegated to one city or country either.
-The pandemic has shown the precarious slope of mental health many are on, which has increased the number of people seeking mental health services to cope as the world remains uncertain.
+It’s a mixed bag, and as recent stats show, there is a real push for increased mental health awareness that is not just relegated to large cities or other places where movement outside the house has been limited.
+The pandemic has shown the precarious slope of mental health many are on, and has increased the number of people seeking mental health services to cope as the world remains uncertain.

 Psychotherapy is best for those trying to overcome emotional or relationship problems or trying to break unwanted habits.
-This is done either as traditional talking therapies to identify the root causes of an issue or by trying a more cognitive-behavioral approach to stop the causes of the behavior in question.
+This is done either as traditional talk therapy, to identify the root causes of an issue, or by trying a more cognitive-behavioral approach to stop the causes of the behavior in question.
 Generally, psychotherapists are mental health professionals such as psychiatrists and psychologists who have specialized in psychotherapy.

 Psychology is best for examining behaviors and thoughts and the motivations that underpin mental health issues.
 The focus is on learning, remembering, and exploring behaviors and challenges through talking therapy or counseling.
-Psychologists differ from psychiatrists because they are not medically qualified, however, as medical school is not needed to practice psychology.
+Psychologists differ from psychiatrists because they did not complete medical school, and cannot prescribe medication.

-Life coaching is slightly different from the mental health resources mentioned above, but it can be valuable in specific contexts.
+Life coaching is slightly different from the mental health resources mentioned above, but it can be valuable in certain contexts.
 Life coaching is helpful for making big decisions related to work and life, trying to increase productivity, or achieve your full potential.
-This is done by working together with certified professional life coaches to look at life goals, barriers in attaining them, and how to work past issues.
+This is done by working together with certified professional life coaches to look at life goals, and how to work past barriers in attaining them.

-Reaching out and working with mental health professionals can help to feel less isolated and alone and help you manage any mental health issues in the best way possible for your particular circumstances.
+Reaching out and working with mental health professionals can make you feel less isolated and alone, and help you manage mental health issues in a constructive way.